cosinekitty/astronomy/source/js/README.md

 The date and time of an astronomical observation.
 Objects of this type are used throughout the internals of the Astronomy library, and are included in certain return objects.
+The constructor is not accessible outside the Astronomy library;
+outside users should call the [MakeTime](#Astronomy.MakeTime) function to create a Time object.

 | Param | Type | Description |